Mega mapping failure troubleshooting guide

 Trajectory generation

-The EasyAR Mega Block mapping system needs to recover the trajectory during data collection, which may take some time.
+The Mega Block mapping system needs to recover the trajectory during data collection, which may take some time.
 If the mapping process is normal, you can view the mapping trajectory in

-For outdoor-collected data, EasyAR also provides the
+For outdoor collected data, EasyAR also provides the

 preview GPS trajectoryfunction.